Schedule G for Form 990/990-EZ - Supplemental Information Regarding Fundraising or Gaming Activities

 - Gaming activities

-Organizations that file Form 990 should include Schedule G if they have answered “Yes” on Form 990, Part IV, Checklist of Required Schedules, lines 17, 18, or 19.
+Organizations that file Form 990 should include Schedule G if they have answered “Yes” on the 990 return, Part IV, Checklist of Required Schedules, lines 17, 18, or 19.

 Organizations that file Form 990-EZ should complete Part II of Schedule G